brooksrogers/dump1090_sdrplus/README.md

 ### Performances and sensibility of detection

-In my limited experience Dump1090 was able to decode a big number of messages even in conditions where I encountered problems using other programs, however no formal test was performed so I can't really claim that this program is better or worse compared to other similar programs.
+In my limited experience dump1090 was able to decode a big number of messages even in conditions where I encountered problems using other programs, however no formal test was performed so I can't really claim that this program is better or worse compared to other similar programs.

-If you can capture traffic that Dump1090 is not able to decode properly, drop me an email with a download link.
-I may try to improve the detection during my free time (this is just an hobby project).
+If you can capture traffic that dump1090 is not able to decode properly, drop me an email with a download link.
+I may try to improve the detection during my free time (this is just a hobby project).

 ### Network server features

-By enabling the networking support with --net Dump1090 starts listening for clients connections on port 30002 and 30001 (you can change both the ports if you want, see --help output).
+By enabling the networking support with --net dump1090 starts listening for client connections on port 30002 and 30001 (you can change both ports if you want, see --help output).

 ### Port 30002